African burial grounds and historic African American cemeteries of Richmond, Virginia: Old Baptist Church Burying Ground

 The Old Baptist Church Burying Ground was physically connected to the old Baptist Church meeting house at its original location on the north side of Cary St. between 2nd St. and 3rd St. The old Baptist Church now known as First Baptist Church, first organized as the Richmond Baptist Church, and was established in 1780.
 The burying ground was described as "being a piece of unenclosed wooded land, a kind of potters' field attached to the old Baptist church and used principally for the burial of Negroes."
 It was also said to have been the burial place of Gabriel and others of his followers who were executed at the usual place for their participation in the planned slave insurrection of 1800.
 In 1800 the usual place of execution in Richmond was on Gallows Hill near Canal St. at 1st St., a few blocks away from the old Baptist Church.
 Over time the usual place of execution was moved.
 After 1806 the gallows were located at the Burial Ground for Negroes in Shockoe Bottom.
 By 1816 it was moved to the Shockoe Hill African Burying Ground.

 Human bones were discovered during excavation of the foundation for the new residence of Capt.
 John A. Coke's house in 1871.
 According to another source, "tombstones protruded from the ground at 2nd and Cary before 1861."
 Coke's house was constructed within plot (#659), which was located on the northwestern corner of Cary St. at 3rd St. The plot was previously owned by the Baptist Church.
 A newspaper article gave speculation that the bones uncovered could have belonged to Gabriel, Solomon and Peter, as well as others who were executed nearby for their involvement in the slave insurrection.
 It was indicated that after being executed, they were buried in the burial ground connected to the old Baptist Church.
+(Note: While the 1871 Daily Dispatch account is a primary source for the physical discovery of remains at this location, modern scholars and preservationists note that Reconstruction-era press accounts often utilized speculative narratives and racial stereotypes when reporting on Black historical figures.)